cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 As Kubernetes and other container orchestrators grew their reputation and extensibility, requirements became more ambitious.
 The desire to use the full lifecycle capabilities of an orchestrator was also transferred to highly distributed data stores.

-But Kubernetes primitives were not built to manage state by default.
+Kubernetes primitives were not built to manage state by default.
 Thus by relying on Kubernetes primitives alone, it's difficult to manage stateful application requirements such as replication, failover automation, backup/restore, upgrades, etc which can occur based on events that are too specific.

 We can solve the problem of managing state with the Operator Pattern.